 What they said about this course:

-"A ground-breaking new course for all mental health professionals" - Lucy Johnstone, UK clinical psychologist, author and trainer, September 2016, stated in a tweet, @Clinpsychlucy
+"A ground-breaking new course for all mental health professionals" - Lucy Johnstone, UK clinical psychologist, author and trainer, co-author of the Power Threat Meaning Framework, September 2016, stated in a tweet, @Clinpsychlucy

 Janice: "I have found the course really helpful- I really enjoyed section three and will be using my new found confidence and language with my clients!"